PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

     {
       "name": "Applicant Name",
       "type": "string",
-      "canonicalFieldId": 42,
+      "baseFieldId": 42,
     },
     {
       "name": "Have you ever seen the Mona Lisa?", "type": "boolean",
-      "canonicalFieldId": 43,
+      "baseFieldId": 43,
     }
   ]
 }
 ```

 The PDC API would then ingest that new form document.
-It would first register any `Canonical Fields` that did not already exist.
-It would then register the `Application Form` and `Application Form Fields`, with field-level associations to the `Canonical Fields`.
+It would first register any `Base Fields` that did not already exist.
+It would then register the `Application Form` and `Application Form Fields`, with field-level associations to the `Base Fields`.

 The database does not differentiate between "core" and "custom" fields.
-Rather, there will be a set of `Canonical Fields` that are used by varying numbers of `Application Forms`.
-We will likely see that some `Canonical Fields` are used more often than others, and some are only used by a single `Application Form`.
-We might choose a subset of the `Canonical Fields` to highlight in our documentation and might call those "core" fields; that decision is not directly relevant to the form.
+Rather, there will be a set of `Base Fields` that are used by varying numbers of `Application Forms`.
+We will likely see that some `Base Fields` are used more often than others, and some are only used by a single `Application Form`.
+We might choose a subset of the `Base Fields` to highlight in our documentation and might call those "core" fields; that decision is not directly relevant to the form.

 ### Pre-filling an Application